How To Teach Your Baby To Read

 Did you know that babies learn to read just as easily as they learn to speak?
 Let me rephrase that.
 It is actually EASIER for babies to learn to read than to speak, do you know why?
 The answer is simple.
 But first I must explain a few things.

 We teach babies to read using the whole-word method, also called sight reading.
 Thousands upon thousands of babies have learned to read using this simple and amazing system.
 Babies that learn to read using the whole word method, naturally learn the rules of phonics on their own or with very little exposure to phonics lessons.
-We recommend that parents of children ages 4 years and up use the phonetic system to teach reading.
+However, we recommend that parents of children ages 4 years and up use the phonetic system to teach reading.

 At birth, your baby’s auditory pathway is still developing.
 What that means is that the more you talk to your baby, the more language your baby hears, the faster your baby will fully develop their sense of hearing.
 Have you ever wondered how your small baby could sleep with the vacuum cleaner on?